Skip to main content

 mapping(address => Tick[]) private reserves;

-The variables used for managing events subscriptions pertain to the Reactive Network contract instance, where system contracts exist there.
+The variables used for managing event subscriptions pertain to the Reactive Network contract instance, where system contracts exist.
 Conversely, the variables employed in the logic executed after events are specific to the ReactVM contract instance.

 Transaction Execution